-To make it easier we have deliberately chosen to work with an animation layer always containing the same image.
+To make things easier, we have deliberately chosen to work with an animation layer always containing the same image.
 Everything that follows also applies to an animation layer.

-You will see that there are three parameters which may be locked with an animation key:
+You will see that there are three parameters which may be locked with a FX Stack keyframe:

 * the position of the center,